Dazcam/Bioinformatics-tutorials/pages/download_SRA_files.md

 files they go to the following location `/home/[USER]/ncbi/public/sra/`.
 This can be changed but is a bit of a faff and beyond the scope of this tutorial.
 If you really want to change it see [here](https://www.biostars.org/p/175096/), but we can work around this in the next command.

 ***

+### Quick check to see if SRA files are **actually** type specifed in repo

+On occasion files uploaded to the SRA repo will be annotated incorrectly, i.e. the will say the are single ended when in fact the are paired ended.
+It may not be immediately obvious that this has occured so you can do a quick sanity check by running this short bash script.

+~~bash
+#!bin/bash

+for file in $(<sra_list.txt)
+do

+srr="SRR2920543.sra"
+numLines=$(fastq-dump -X 1 -Z --split-spot $srr | wc -l)
+if [ $numLines -eq 4 ]
+then
+  echo "$srr is single-end"
+else
+  echo "$srr is paired-end"
+fi

+done
+~~

+This will run one read (takes milliseconds) and quickly tells you if the SRA file is single or paired ended.
+See [here](https://www.biostars.org/p/139422/) for more info/options.

+***